|Nutritional Guidelines (per serving)|

 Waxy, low starch potatoes hold their shape better than high starch baking potatoes or russets.
 Choose red-skinned potatoes, round whites, or medium starch Yukon Gold potatoes.

 Even if you aren't cooking for a crowd, baking the potatoes in two casserole dishes has its advantages.
-Consider freezing one of the baked casseroles for another day.
-Or scale the recipe down by half for one smaller casserole.
-This potato and ham casserole is another option.
+Consider freezing one of the baked casseroles for another day or scale the recipe down by half for one smaller casserole.

 - 3 pounds potatoes (preferably red-skinned, Yukon gold, or round white)